 Today's transformative CIOs report directly to the CEO.
 This distinction is sometimes overlooked, but it can be a major factor in their success.
 They work to increase investment in technology -- not for the sake of technology, but to help their organizations reach business objectives.
 To do that, they need to be partners with the rest of the C-suite.
 This can be difficult when not viewed as an equal.

 The technology a business uses has changed over time and is integrated into everything.
 As a result, the role of the CIO must adapt as well.
 Rather than allowing business leaders to view IT as an ancillary service, the modern CIO must work to take on the role of trusted business advisor.
 Historically, it's been easy for CIOs to focus on cutting costs -- saving money was an obvious business outcome -- but this logic is flawed.
 Instead, they must cooperate with the business to invest in digital initiatives.

 An increased reliance on technology forces this shift to happen at a quicker pace than anyone expected.
-More organizations are defining new roles to help bridge the gap between the traditional and transformative CIO.
-These new roles, such as CSO or chief data officer, are sometimes seen as chipping away at the CIO's responsibilities.
+More organizations are defining roles to help bridge the gap between the traditional and transformative CIO.
+These roles, such as CSO or chief data officer, are sometimes seen as chipping away at the CIO's responsibilities.
 This couldn't be further from the truth.
-The creation of these new positions is one way that organizations enable the CIO to refocus on digital transformation.
+The of these positions is one way that organizations enable the CIO to refocus on digital transformation.